Changissnz/selfinterest/README.md

 peace as effect from constraints in decisions towards pre-set artificial axioms that have been agreed upon in consensus of command.
 Robustness of self-interest to adopt new ways of thinking and producing quickly craters under the need to be one with the constant that concerns peers.
-Most societies cannot be robust enough to adopt to certain categories of change, since those social networks were formed around common cause.
+Most societies cannot be robust enough to adapt to certain categories of change, since those social networks were formed around common cause.
 The splintering of common cause into obsolescence forces each member to resort back to their self-interest, and motives suppressed for what was once their "greater good" unleashed in ways that are seldom different in principle from the others, the